whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build Spiritual Strength with Others.md

 There are so many people who want friendships like this.
 Whether you meet them online, at shops, at political events, anarchist spaces, in your neighborhood, or just by chance, many people long for such beautiful relationships, and they will be glad to meet you.

 Find others who also want rich friendships, and practice the revolutionary activities together.
 When you make a good friend, practice supporting each other, sharing, standing for what's right, holding each other to a high standard, encouraging each person to give their sacred gifts, and cultivating bravery.
-Practice purposely creating surveillance-free spaces without any recording devices present so you can have privacy.
+Practice purposely creating surveillance-free spaces so you can have privacy.

 Deep friendships usually take time to grow, but they will grow a lot faster if you have a clear intention for the kind of friendship you want to have, and the kind of friend you want to be.
 Speak openly with each other about the kind of relationship you want, and how you commit to showing up to make it happen.
 Listen to what the other person wants and what they are willing to commit to, and find your common ground.
 You don't need to agree to be revolutionaries; just focus on building a deep friendship.